iamkzntsv/face-alignment-cnn/README.md

 ![My Image](figures/inc1.png)

 Nevertheless, there is a problem with the naive form because even a small number of 5x5 convolutions can be fairly expensive.
-Authors suggest an improved architecture by applying dimension reductions before the expensive convolutions
+Authors suggest an improved architecture by applying dimension reductions with £1 /times 1£ kernels before the expensive convolutions.

 ![My Image](figures/inc2.png)